Olufemi-Olarewaju/credit-risk-classification/README.md

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+Both models seem to be very accurate at predicting most of the data points as they both had an accuracy score of 99%.

+However, the second model seems to perform better because it had a `balanced_accuracy` of 99%, while the first model had a `balanced_accuracy` of 95% when comparing the actual target values to the predicted values returned by the model.
+The second model is recommended priotizes predicting both outcomes without being biased to the majority target value because both target values have been equalized.